edoardozanelli/edoardozanelli.github.io/_pages/about.md

 Welcome to my Website!

-I am a Research Fellow at the Department of Econonmics at University of Bologna.
+I am a Research Fellow at the Department of Economics at University of Bologna.

 I obtained my PhD in Economics at the University of Bologna, under the supervision of Prof. [Giuseppe Cavaliere](https://giuseppecavaliere.wixsite.com/giuseppe).